Preventing Depression in Older Adults: 12 Strategies to Boost Mental Health

 • Create a relaxing bedtime routine to wind down and prepare for sleep, such as taking a warm bath or reading a book.

-7. Healthy Diet
+7. Eating a Healthy Diet

 To help prevent depression with the help of a healthy diet, seniors should: